blosavio/trlisp/README.md

         are all equivalent: All return <code>y</code>.
       </p>
       <h4 id="apply-fork-stem">
-        Rule 4: Applying a fork with left child stem
+        Rule&nbsp;4: Applying a fork with left child stem
       </h4>
       <p>
         Here is a picture of a function composed of a fork with a left child &nbsp;stem.